KEY POINTS:

 What about under 25s?

-If you’re under 25 and learning to drive, getting listed as a named driver on your parents’ insurance policy is recommended – especially if you’ll be driving their vehicle regularly.
+If you’re under 25 and learning to drive, getting listed as a named driver on your parents’ insurance policy is essential – especially if you’ll be driving their vehicle regularly.
 Although this will mean your parents’ premiums will increase, if you damage their vehicle and aren’t listed as a named driver on their policy, the claim may not be covered.

 What if I don’t give the driver permission to use my car?